dayyass/muse-as-service/README.md

 ```
 **NOTE**: `container_port` should be equal to `port` in [gunicorn.conf.py](https://github.com/dayyass/muse_as_service/blob/main/gunicorn.conf.py) file.

-You can also launch a service without docker, but it is preferable to launch the service inside the docker container:
+You can also launch the service without docker, but it is preferable to launch the service inside the docker container:
 - **Gunicorn**: `gunicorn --config gunicorn.conf.py app:app` (parametrized with [gunicorn.conf.py](https://github.com/dayyass/muse_as_service/blob/main/gunicorn.conf.py) file)
 - **Flask**: `python app.py --host {host} --port {port}` (default `host 0.0.0.0` and `port 5000`)